Reducing your Car Rental Excess in New Zealand

 The insurance sold by Hiccup Insurance is an Allianz Australia product.

-It is a comprehensive alternate that is often more affordable than the excess reduction sold by car rental companies at the counter.
+It is a comprehensive alternative that is often more affordable than the excess reduction sold by car rental companies at the counter as it has more damage inclusions to it.

 Car rental insurance around the world